 Yes, certain riders are designed to cover family members and beneficiaries, rather than the policyholder.
 Every insurance company has different terms and conditions for the riders they sell, so make sure you understand what is covered and who is covered before purchasing a rider.

-You can purchase as many life insurance riders as you want, although you probably won’t need to buy every rider your insurer sells.
-Remember that every life insurance rider you add will increase your premium.
-The more riders you have, the more coverage you have, but you’ll pay a significant amount for that added protection.
+You can purchase as many life insurance riders as you want, although you probably won’t need to buy every rider available.
+Most riders will add cost to your overall premium.
+The more riders you have, the more coverage you have, but you may pay a significant amount for that added protection.